BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: Periodicities of traces and integer-graded word combinatorics in quarter-BPS counting.

 In the above (and summarised in figure \ref{figure: U(N) diagram}), we explained the relations between the Hilbert series associated to $T$, $T_{ST}$, $T^{(1)}$ and $T_{ST}^{(1)}$.
 Since these relations are invertible, we can find all the Hilbert series from just one of them.
 We know $H_T$ counts $U(N)$ multi-traces, as does \eqref{U(N) multi trace generating function}, so we have

 Comparing with \eqref{U(N) hilbert series relations}, we see that

 which counts aperiodic multi-traces.
 This allows us to interpret the product in \eqref{U(N) multi-traces}.
 The factor $(1-x-y)^{-1}$ counts multi-traces constructed only from aperiodic single traces.
-Similarly the factor $(1-x^k-y^k)^{-1}$ counts multi-traces constructed only from periodicity $k$ single traces.
+Similarly the factor $(1-x^k-y^k)^{-1}$ counts multi-traces constructed only from single traces with $k$ periods.

 Applying the plethystic logarithm to \eqref{U(N) multi-traces} and \eqref{U(N) aperiodic multi-traces} gives

 where in the first calculation we have changed variables from $(k,l : 1 \leq k,l \leq \infty)$ to $(d,l : 1 \leq l \leq \infty , l | d)$ by setting $d = kl$.
 We have also used the identity \eqref{phi mu identity}, and $\phi (d)$ is the Euler totient function defined in \eqref{phi identity}.